100% All-Natural Straight Rye

 Why are small pot stills better for distilling then column stills?

-By evaporating ethanol from a fermented alcoholic base liquid, distillation produces a spirit with a high ABV (sometimes called a wash).
-Due to the fact that ethanol boils at a lower temperature than water, it can be extracted as vapor while water remains liquid.
+By evaporating the ethanol from a fermented alcoholic base liquid, distillation produces a spirit with a high ABV (sometimes called a wash).
+Because ethanol boils at a lower temperature than water, it can be extracted as vapor while water remains liquid.
 The process will never produce pure ethanol, and the distillate will always contain some water and flavor- and aroma-enhancing compounds called congener.

-During pot distillation, the wash heats in the main chamber to the point where boiling ethanol vapor rises to the still’s head and exits through the lyne arm.
-The vapor then enters the cooling coil, where it condenses and flows into a collection vessel as a liquid.
+During pot distillation, the wash heats in the main chamber to the point where boiling ethanol vapor rises to the still’s head and exits through the line arm.
+The steam then enters the cooling coil, condenses, and flows into a collection vessel as a liquid.

 Column distillation is similar to a series of pot distillations occurring one on top of the other.

-Each chamber purifies the ethanol by removing impurities such as water and congener until it reaches the top of the still in an extremely pure state.
+Each chamber purifies the ethanol by removing impurities such as water and congener until it reaches the top of the still in a highly pure state.
 The ethanol vapor then exits the system via a cooling condenser and into a collection vessel.

 ADVANTAGES AND INCONVENIENCES

 Continuous distillation enables column stills to produce significantly more than pot stills, which require cleaning after each batch.
 Column stills also have a purer, cleaner distillate than pot stills, though pot stills yield a more flavorful spirit with a higher concentration of congener.

 The ABV of spirits distilled in pots ranges between 60 and 80 percent (after multiple distillations), whereas spirits distilled in columns can reach 96 percent.